New Hampshire Sales Tax Calculator (2026) β Add or Reverse Tax

 References & Sources

 Rates last verified January 2026.
-New Hampshire sales tax rates and thresholds can change β always confirm current figures with the New Hampshire Department of Revenue before filing or invoicing.
+New Hampshire sales tax rates and thresholds change over time β always confirm current figures with the New Hampshire Department of Revenue before filing or invoicing.
 This tool is for estimation and educational purposes only and is not tax, legal, or accounting advice.

 Jordan Hayes